 On the fossil walk JP will show you sites where he has discovered various prehistoric animal fossils, which have been covered in mud to be preserved as the fossils that you can experience today.
 You will also see evidence of the rivers that flowed in a northerly direction in the time when the continents were joined to form Pangea.

 The walk is not strenuous as you drive from one point to another.
 The Karoo contains fossils of the mammal-like–reptiles which lived in the basin on average 280 million years ago.
-Long before the Dinosaurs of only 140 million years ago.
+Long before the Dinosaurs of average age 140 million years ago.
 Here you will come across our Gorgonopsian, some Dicynodon remains, evidence of mudslides, remains of the bottom of an old lake and even view bushman edgings.

 You are welcome to order sunset drinks and snacks to be enjoyed in the veld.
 These excursions must be booked ahead of your arrival at Ganora.